How to perform Simple Cross Legs Lying Back

 When to use Supta Swastikasana?

-It is often placed at the start of the practice or at the very end, as a restorative and meditative pose.
-It can also be used during a hip sequence to start the opening of the hips.
+It is often practiced at the start of a session or at the very end, as a restorative and meditative pose.
+It can also be used during a hip sequence as a warm-up for the hips.

 This pose has very similar benefits to those of Supta Baddha Konasana.
 It increases blood circulation in the pelvis and abdomen, making this pose very useful for relieving pain or discomfort in the area.
 During menstruation, it can offer relief from abdominal cramps.